-Paul is also an ISTP, passionate about making happy accidents that (hopefully) lead to brilliant work.
+On a personal note, Paul is an ISTP, always willing to make happy accidents that (hopefully) lead to brilliant work.

 Colorado Institute of Art interview with Shawna Higel.